 - Some firearms and firearm silencers

-- Some explosives
+- Many explosives

 - Some fake guns, hoax bombs

-- Some brass or steel knuckles
+- Most brass or steel knuckles

 - Some chemical dispensers

-- Some knives which are deemed illegal
+- Types of knives such as switch blades which are deemed illegal

 But be careful and talk to a lawyer.
 Not all of these are necessarily illegal for all purposes.
 Sometimes it depends on the precise situation as to whether or not one of these is considered to be a weapon.